Biases in the Blind Spot: Detecting What LLMs Fail to Mention: Introduction

 We propose an approach for detecting these unverbalized biases through a fully automated, black-box pipeline.
 Our method uses a multi-stage pipeline that systematically generates concept hypotheses using LLM autoraters~\citep{zheng2023judging}, tests these concepts through controlled input variations, and identifies concepts that show statistically significant performance differences while remaining largely unverbalized in model responses.
 By clustering inputs and progressively testing concepts across stages, our approach efficiently discovers biases without requiring predefined categories or manual hypothesis generation.

 Our main contributions are: \begin{itemize} \item A fully automated, black-box pipeline for detecting unverbalized biases.
-Unlike prior work~\citep{llm-fairness-2025} that manually hypothesizes biases, our method automatically generates concept hypotheses using LLM autoraters. \item We extend counterfactual faithfulness testing~\citep{faithfulness-tests-2023} via LLM-based concept variation, removing the need for per-task trained editors and enabling semantic verbalization checking. \item We introduce an efficient multi-stage design with input clustering, staged sampling, and statistical early stopping (O'Brien-Fleming alpha spending~\citep{obrien1979multiple}, futility analysis) to manage computational costs, achieving roughly one-third savings over exhaustive evaluation. \item We evaluate the pipeline on three decision tasks (hiring, loan approval, and university admissions) across seven LLMs from different providers.
-On these datasets, our pipeline both rediscovers biases that were manually identified by prior work (gender and race) and uncovers new ones (e.g., Spanish fluency, English proficiency, writing formality) that were not covered by manual analysis. \item We demonstrate the generalizability of our pipeline by applying it to experimental setups from four prior bias studies \citep{john-vs-ahmed-2024, muslim-violence-2023, political-compass-2023, salt-2024}, showing that it can be adapted to different bias dimensions and task contexts while providing additional insights about verbalization patterns. \end{itemize}
+Unlike prior work~\citep{llm-fairness-2025} that manually hypothesizes biases, our method generates concept hypotheses using LLM autoraters, and extends counterfactual faithfulness testing~\citep{faithfulness-tests-2023} via LLM-based concept variation, removing the need for per-task trained editors and enabling semantic verbalization checking. \item A multi-stage design with input clustering, staged sampling, and statistical early stopping (O'Brien-Fleming alpha spending~\citep{obrien1979multiple}, futility analysis) that controls computational cost while preserving family-wise error rate, reducing API calls by roughly one third relative to exhaustive evaluation. \item We evaluate the pipeline on three decision tasks (hiring, loan approval, and university admissions) across seven LLMs from different families.
+On these datasets, our pipeline both rediscovers (in a more efficient manner) biases that were manually identified by prior work (e.g., gender and race) and uncovers new ones (e.g., Spanish fluency, English proficiency, writing formality) that were not covered by manual analysis. \item We test our pipeline's generalizability on experimental setups from four prior bias studies \citep{john-vs-ahmed-2024, muslim-violence-2023, political-compass-2023, salt-2024}, showing it can be adapted to different bias dimensions and task contexts, yielding additional insights about verbalization patterns. \end{itemize}

-The remainder of the paper describes our detection pipeline, evaluates it across tasks and models, and discusses related work and limitations.

 To support reproducibility and future research, we release two synthetic evaluation datasets for loan approval and university admissions, derived from public data sources \citep{LoanApprovalKaggle, openintro_satgpa}, along with our codebase and raw results\footnote{\repourl}.
 We hope this work encourages further investigation into the factors that influence LLM decisions beyond their stated reasoning, and contributes to more robust monitoring of model behavior.